Q. What happens if I don’t make my premium payment by the end of the grace period??

 The IRS has also prepared FAQs about Form 1095-A, and notes that it’s common for people to receive an incorrect Form 1095-A if their coverage was canceled retroactively due to non-payment of premiums; in that case, the exchange will issue a corrected Form 1095-A. If in doubt, contact the exchange and/or your tax adviser.

 Individuals who lose coverage in the marketplace due to non-payment of premium will not be able to rejoin a marketplace health plan until there is a new open enrollment period, unless they experience a qualifying event such as a marriage or the birth of a child.
 During the time that you’re uninsured, you’ll be responsible for paying any medical bills that you incur.
-You may also have to pay a penalty when you file your taxes the following year if you end up going without minimum essential coverage for three or more months during the year.
+You may also have to pay a penalty when you file your taxes the following year if you end up going without minimum essential coverage for three or more months during the year (and yes, the penalty is still in effect for 2018; the GOP tax bill doesn’t repeal it until 2019).

 So for example, if you didn’t pay November and December premiums, and then your plan is auto-renewed for January, you can’t just pay January’s premium to keep your coverage going for the coming year.
 You’d have to pay all three months (November, December, and January) by the end of the three-month grace period that began when you missed the November payment.
 The total amount has to be paid in full by the end of the grace period, or else your coverage will be terminated back to the end of November (this is the same system that would be used regardless of the time of year that the non-payment of premiums occurs).